why teachers are quitting

 Often, the reason teachers lose interest in their careers is a matter of the dream not fitting with reality.

 We want to be just like that one teacher who inspired us when we were young; to motivate students and change lives for the better.
-Often though, it doesn’t feel like we’re doing that.

 2. Mental exhaustion

-- managing any conflicts or behavioural issues that arise – including fights, cell phone use, disrespect, talking back, vandalism and more
+• Managing any conflicts or behavioural issues that arise – including fights, cell phone use, disrespect, talking back, vandalism and more

-- communication with parents and admin
+• Communication with parents and admin

-- collaboration with colleagues
+• Collaboration with colleagues

-This meant a minimum 10-hour work day, which is challenging when you have a young family.
+This meant a minimum 10-hour workday, which is challenging when you have a young family.
 There’s a reason why teachers struggle with work-life balance.

 Pro Tip: The amount of time each teacher works daily varies greatly, depending on how long they’ve been teaching, how familiar they are with their grade/subject and how many resources they already have.
 However, the days can be quite long

-4. Challenge in securing a full-time position
+3. Challenge in securing a full-time position

-I have seen many teachers burn out, not only because of the job itself but because of how long they have to wait to get a full-time position.
+I have seen many teachers burn out, not only because of the job itself but also because of how long they have to wait to get a full-time position.

 This is especially an issue in Canada; where teaching is still a competitive field in the most densely populated areas, such as Toronto and Vancouver.

-5. Changing careers is common
+4. Changing careers is common

 In the US, it has been found that almost half of the workforce wants to change careers.